The graphical interface of learningml-editor

 The changed icon

-And voila !, So the best way to understand the learningml-editor code is by setting up a development environment and going through the files of the different components.
-You can try to remove parts, to see their effect, change them, add new ones, …, in short, what has been tinkering to understand what each thing does and how its behavior can be changed.
-Remember that you have the code available to study and modify it at https://gitlab.com/learningml/learningml-editor.
-And if you do something cool and want me to add it to the official version, don’t hesitate to make a pull request!
+And that’s it!
+The best way to understand the code of learningml-editor, is to set up a development environment and play around with the files of the different components.
+You can try to remove parts, to see their effect, change them, add new ones, etc, etc, etc, etc… In short, what it is to tinker to reach to understand what each thing does and how you can change its behavior.